RP1507/streaming-01-getting-started/README.md

 ---

-## Verify Installations / Update Default Python
+## Verify Installations / Update Default Python - Verified

 In VS Code, open a terminal window (View / Terminal).
 If macOS/Linux, change `python` to `python3` in the commands below.